What Does Meth Look Like?

 Abuse, Overdose, and Fatality Rates

-In 2020 the National Survey on Drug Use and Health reported over two and a half million meth users in the United States 7.
-Prescription stimulants including Ritalin and Adderall were reported to have been misused by over five million Americans in 2018, per the CDC 8.
+In 2020 the National Survey on Drug Use and Health reported over two and a half million meth users in the United States.
+Prescription stimulants including Ritalin and Adderall were reported to have been misused by over five million Americans in 2018, per the CDC.
 Perhaps more than most drugs, meth has a large regional variable.
-NIDA reports that east of the Mississippi River, less than one percent of drug user cite methamphetamines as their primary substance of abuse.
-Conversely, from the river westward the numbers jump from anywhere between 12 And 29%.
+NIDA reports that east of the Mississippi River, less than one percent of drug users cite methamphetamines as their primary substance of abuse.
+Conversely, from the river westward the numbers jump from anywhere between 12% to 29%.

 Nationally, overdose rates related to amphetamines, meth, or other psychostimulants (aside from cocaine) have risen over seven percent in the last decade.
 It claimed over 10,000 lives in 2017, roughly a third more than the previous year and triple the number from 2012.